animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <p class="note warning"><strong>Warning</strong>: These options can affect the
 performance and resources such as memory consumed by your application at runtime.
 As a result, both of these options are disabled (set to
-<code>false</code>) in SDG by default.<br>br>These options are only available in Spring Data for GemFire and exist to workaround known limitations with GemFire.
+<code>false</code>) in Spring Data for GemFire by default.<br>br>These options are only available in Spring Data for GemFire and exist to workaround known limitations with GemFire.
 GemFire has no equivalent options or functionality.</p>

 Each option significantly differs in behavior and entirely depends on the type of GemFire `Index` exception thrown.
 This also means